-Beyond these practical genealogical considerations, you will find plenty of material on mtDNA and its mutation process by exploiting the online resources linked to the ISOGG Wiki on mtDNA testing, and particularly FTDNA’s FAQ on the subject.
+Beyond these practical genealogical considerations, you will find plenty of material on mtDNA and its mutation process by exploiting the online resources linked to the ISOGG Wiki on mtDNA testing, and at FTDNA’s FAQ on this subject.

 Still another kind of DNA testing with a wide time horizon, is ethnographic testing, which doesn’t bother trying to construct a mutational tree of descent, but rather simply samples DNA from all over the genome looking for characteristic markers associated with various ethnic populations.
 This kind of testing, which takes into account all of ones ancestors, and not just those at either edge of the tree (the purely patrilineal and matrilineal lines) has little to offer genealogy, but it does provide an estimate of the percentage contribution of various ethnic groups to one’s overall ancestry.
 It is thus one way to explore the popular tradition in many American families of Native American ancestry.